nucleom42/rubee/readme.md

   <img src="images/rubee.svg" alt="Rubee" height="50">
 </p>

-Rubee is a fast and lightweight Ruby application server designed for minimalism and high performance.
+RuBer is a fast and lightweight Ruby application server designed for minimalism and high performance.

-The main pholosophy of Rubee is to focus on Ruby language explicit implementation of the MVC web applications.
+The main pholosophy of RuBee is to focus on Ruby language explicit implementation of the MVC web applications.
 There are no hidden details, you can adjust it for your needs.

 Want to get a quick API server up and runing?
-You can do it less then 7 min!
+You can do it for less than 7 min!
 [![Demo Video](http://img.youtube.com/vi/Udz476rI0gs/0.jpg)](http://www.youtube.com/watch?v=Udz476rI0gs "RuBee API demo")

 All greaet features are yet to come!